District of Columbia

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In the District of Columbia, “a child alleged to be delinquent or in need of supervision is entitled to counsel at all critical stages of Division proceedings, including the time of admission or denial of allegations in the petition and all subsequent stages.”
 D.C.
 Code § 16-2304(a).
-Rule dictates that an attorney must be appointed at all judicial proceedings.
+The rules for juvenile proceedings dictate that an attorney must be appointed at all judicial proceedings.
 Super.
 Ct.
 Juv.
-R. 44.
+R. 44(a)(1).
 Specific proceedings in which youth have a right to counsel include, but are “not limited to:

 - The detention or shelter care hearing;